CJMT-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-CJMT shut down its analogue signal, over UHF channel 69, on August 31, 2011, the official date in which full-power television stations in larger Canadian television markets transitioned from analogue to digital broadcasts under federal mandate.
-The conversion coincided with a change in transmitters, from the analogue transmitter atop First Canadian Place to a digital transmitter on the CN Tower alongside its Rogers Media sister stations.
+CJMT shut down its analog signal, over UHF channel 69, on August 31, 2011, the official date on which full-power television stations in larger Canadian television markets transitioned from analog to digital broadcasts under federal mandate.
+The conversion coincided with a change in transmitters, from the analog transmitter atop First Canadian Place to a digital transmitter on the CN Tower alongside its Rogers Media sister stations.

-The station's digital signal remained on its pre-transition UHF channel 51.
+The station's digital signal remained on its pre-transition UHF channel 51, using virtual channel 69.
 In August 2012, the digital signal relocated to UHF channel 40, after that channel was vacated due to the shutdown of CKXT-DT.
-Through the use of PSIP, digital television receivers originally displayed the station's virtual channel as its former UHF analogue channel 69, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition; however, its virtual channel was remapped to its physical digital channel 40 with the relocation of its digital signal to that frequency.
+The virtual channel was remapped to physical digital channel 40 with the relocation of the digital signal to that frequency.